 However, if you want people to know about your product, you need to promote it.
 Here’s where marketing comes into play.
 Besides, the COVID-19 pandemic has clearly shown that online marketing is a must to keep your customers interacting with the product.
-As statistics say, 14% of startups fail due to the poorly conducted marketing.
+As statistics say, 14% of startups fail due to poorly conducted marketing.

-Of course, in the very beginning, you don’t need a separate team to promote your product for you can do it by yourself, but make sure you start forming a marketing team as soon as you get fundraised.
+Of course, in the very beginning, you don’t need a separate team to promote your product for you can do it by yourself, but make sure you start forming a marketing team as soon as you get fundraiser.